 If $A$ is an operator acting in a Hilbert space, by $||A||$ we denote the operator norm of $A$, whereas by $||A||_1$ and $||A||_2$ we denote correspondingly the trace or Hilbert-Schmidt norm of $A$.

 We will often use a convention that if $P$ is an orthogonal projection and $H$ is an operator, then $(PHP)^{-1}$ is an inverse of $PHP$ restricted to the range of $P$.

 \ber There is one more thing we should warn the reader about.
-Since we consider our paper to be rather technical and difficult to read, we were trying to simplify the exposition.
-In particular, in situations when the precise values of constants/powers are not important, sometimes we were using values that look simpler, but are perhaps not optimal.
-Therefore, if the reader thinks that some estimates can be easily improved a little bit, this may well be the case. \enr
+Since we consider our paper to be rather technical and difficult to read, we try to simplify the exposition.
+In particular, in situations when the precise values of constants/powers are not important, sometimes we use values that look simpler but are perhaps not optimal.
+Therefore, if a reader thinks that some estimates can be easily improved a little bit, this may well be the case. \enr